 - Timeliness of all necessary documentation (session progress notes, contact calls, monthly summaries, discharge summaries, special notes, orders, etc.).

-- Therapy Session Progress Notes - End of the weekin which session was held
+- Therapy Session Progress Notes – By 12p the day after service was rendered in which session was held

-- Special Notes - End of the week to which the special entry refers
+- Special Notes – Daily as needed to which the special entry refers

-- Contact Calls - End of the week in which the contact call was made
+- Contact Calls – Daily as needed in which the contact call was made

-- Group Therapy Session Notes - End of the week in which session was held.
+- Group Therapy Session Notes - By 12p the day after service was rendered in which session was held

 - Facilitate weekly group therapy sessions for assigned treatment groups.